Internal

 Digestion problems can range from minor annoyances such as gas and bloating, constipation, diarrhoea, irritable bowel syndrome (IBS), and acid reflux, to life-threatening illnesses such as ulcerative colitis, Crohn’s Disease and various cancers that target digestive organs.
 Whatever the case, it is always worth being proactive about our digestive health.

 One of Chinese medicine foundational principles is the emphasis that every individual is unique.
 Even if two people present with similar complaints, the cause of illness for one person almost certainly differs from that of the other.
 Therefore every person’s course of treatment must be individually-tailored to suit his/her particular needs.
-Digestive disorders usually respond best to a combination of three types of therapies.
+Digestive disorders in TCM is believed to usually respond best to a combination of three types of therapies.

 Treatment may include: